 If you know you’re a player that’s prone to gambler’s fallacy, you may have to take certain actions to prevent yourself from expecting certain outcomes.

-The key is to detach any emotion you have to a game and completely randomise your moves.
+The key is to detach any emotion you have from a game and completely randomise your moves.
 The best approach is to stop overthinking and follow the logic.

 It Gets Better With Age

-As cringey as it sounds, experience makes you wiser.
+As cringy as it sounds, experience makes you wiser.
 Harvard University has conducted a study that concludes that you’re less likely to fall victim to gambler’s fallacy as you age.

 The more experience you have, the more understanding you have of a game.
 You won’t try to find patterns in your slot games because you know that it had never worked in the past.